 Pearl Couscous and Pomegranate Salad

-- Cut halloumi into thick slices approximately 0.5 cm and lightly brush with olive oil, then cover both sides with za’atar.
+- Cut halloumi into thick slices approximately 0.5 cm and lightly brush with 1/2 tbsp of olive oil, then cover both sides with za’atar.

 - Fry halloumi slices in a large fry pan over medium heat for approximately 1-2 minutes each side or until golden brown.

 - In a medium saucepan, add 1 tbsp olive oil and gently toast the dried pearl couscous for 1-2 minutes.
 Then add 1 ½ cup of water and simmer in a covered pot for approximately 10 minutes.
 Use a fork to separate the grains and remove to cool down.